bufbuild/plugins/CONTRIBUTING.md

 The `fetcher` command will use `source.yaml` files in each plugin to determine if new plugin versions are available.
 Dependabot is used to determine if base Docker images are up-to-date with bug/security fixes.

+### Manual triggering of actions

+When triggering a manual execution of the `fetch-versions` workflow, you may want to disable the scheduled execution temporarily to ensure that any in-flight generated PR is not overridden by the scheduled execution.

 ### Caching

 Main branch builds publish Docker images to: